 Ready to buy a car?

-A car may be one of the most expensive purchases you’ll ever make – second only to a home.
-The average car price is $36,000, according to Kelley Blue Book.
+A car may be one of the most expensive purchases you’ll ever make — second only to a home.
+In January 2021, the average price for a new car was $40,857, according to Kelley Blue Book.
 That’s a whole lotta dough.

 While you can certainly save money by buying a used car, you will still need to come up with enough cash to drive away in your new wheels.
 If you don’t have the money on hand, your other option is to get a car loan.